More rebukes for prosecutors: Grand jurors refuse to indict 2 people accused of threatening Trump

 “And that means killing you, officer, killing the president, killing anyone who stands in the way of our Constitution,” he said, according to the affidavit.

-Petras said Jones repeatedly told Secret Service agents that she had no intent to harm anyone, didn't own any weapons and went to Washington to peacefully protest.
+Jones repeatedly told Secret Service agents that she had no intent to harm anyone, didn't own any weapons and went to Washington to peacefully protest, according to her attorney, assistant federal public defender Mary Manning Petras.